USEPA/e-manifest/docs/src/Services/Manifest/validation.md

 1. Generator information and Generator signature date can be provided for Image submission type manifests for the save and update services.
-See modification details in sections Facility Information Validation for "Image" submission type, Generator Site ID and Site Information Validation and Paper Signature Info Validation.
+See modification details in sections Facility Information Validation for `Image` submission type, Generator Site ID and Site Information Validation and Paper Signature Info Validation.
 If Generator information and Generator printed signature date is provided and data is valid, the following applies